jej127/VisualReasoning/README.md

 # VisualReasoning

-This is a Pytorch implementation of BRL project: Visual Complex Reasoning.
+This is a Pytorch implementation of DILab project: Visual Complex Reasoning.

 ## Setup
 ```